Research: Errata

 James Whitney did not use computers to make his film Yantra.
 It was hand-made; read about it here.
 About Lapis and John Whitney's early computer animation, William Moritz discusses here.

-There were not 100 Vortex Concerts, or 62 or 60, as often printed, according to Jordan Belson, who states there were far fewer.
+Jacobs and Belson's Vortex Concerts.
+There weren't 100 Vortex Concerts, or 62 or 60, as often printed, according to Jordan Belson, who stated there were far fewer.
 From Keefer, Cindy: "Cosmic Cinema and The Vortex Concerts."
 Cosmos: The Search for the Origins, from Kupka to Kubrick.
 Arnauld Pierre, Ed.
 Madrid:El Umbral/Santa Cruz de Tenerife:TEA, 2008): Page 361 and 475, Footnote 1: "In May 2008, Belson remembers there were only a few dozen Concerts.
 No documentation has been found to support the statements of “over 100 concerts” which appear in many texts.
 From existing documentation today it is possible to verify around 35 concerts, including Brussels...Many texts refer to “over 100” concerts though in 1967 Sheldon Renan writes of 62...However, Belson does not support the accounts of “over 100” or 60, nor do available documents and program notes from the era."

-The Vortex Concerts were held in 1957-1959, not 1960 as often printed (Source: Numerous papers, programs, clippings and press in the Belson Collection at CVM).
+The Vortex Concerts were held in 1957-1959, not 1960 as often printed (Source: Numerous papers, programs, clippings and press in the Belson Collection at CVM and elsewhere).
 The films Allures, Yantra and Eneri were not screened at Vortex, only a brief manipulated fragment from an early version of Yantra was used.
 Interference projector patterns filmed for Vortex were later used in Allures (Source: Jordan Belson; for an in-depth essay regarding Vortex and these films, see Keefer, Cindy.
 "Cosmic Cinema and The Vortex Concerts," cited above).
 For a bibliography of articles on Vortex plus other resources, please visit CVM’s Belson Research pages.
+CVM has recently restored one of Belson's Vortex 5 presentation reels containing brief Hirsh oscilloscope patterns and the manipulated fragments from the early version of Yantra.

 Hy Hirsh's name is not spelled with a "c."
 Source: Hirsh's stamps on his photographs and credits on his films.